4nt0ineB/MyLittleCLibrary/README.md

 ```
 Dave Clark

-So, I think this lib could be ok to use for small projects or to visualize some data structures while learning C in college,
+~~So, I think this lib could be ok to use for small projects or to visualize some data structures while learning C in college,
-but not when there are strict needs in time performance or memory limitation.
+but not when there are strict needs in time performance or memory limitation.~~ **Use java**

 ### Roadmap/todo list
 [Dashboard](https://github.com/users/cydaw6/projects/1)